cossacklabs/product-docs/acra/security-controls/masking/_index.md

 Under the hood, AcraServer/AcraTranslator encrypts the data completely, and concatenates a piece of plaintext (defined by `plaintext_length` variable, see below).
 So the data itself is stored encrypted into AcraStruct/AcraBlock with a tiny chunk of plaintext data.

-AcraServer is the only component that provides transparent masking for `INSERT` and `UPDATE` queries and transparent de-masking for `SELECT` queries, with per column configuration.
+AcraServer is the only component that provides transparent masking for `INSERT` and `UPDATE` queries and transparent demasking for `SELECT` queries, with per column configuration.

 ## AcraServer configuration